serverless/examples/aws-python-flask-dynamodb-api/README.md

 pip install -r requirements.txt
 ```

-Additionally, you will need to emulate DynamoDB locally, which can be done by using `serverless-dynamodb-local` plugin.
+Additionally, you will need to emulate DynamoDB locally, which can be done by using the [`serverless-dynamodb`](https://github.com/raisenational/serverless-dynamodb) plugin (the maintained fork of the now-archived `serverless-dynamodb-local`).
 In order to do that, execute the following commands:

 ```
-serverless plugin install -n serverless-dynamodb-local serverless dynamodb install
+serverless plugin install -n serverless-dynamodb serverless dynamodb install
 ```